Skip to main navigation Skip to main content Skip to footer

 • Quality improvement activities (QIA) should be once every revalidation cycle to demonstrate how you review the quality of your work and reflect on the standard of care you provide;

-• Review of significant event analysis (SEA) should be included on an annual basis which includes reflection and learning outcomes (this can be an event where there has been a positive result as well as a potentially negative one);
+• Review of significant events should be included on an annual basis which includes reflection and learning outcomes (this can be an event where there has been a positive result as well as a potentially negative one);

 • Reflection on feedback from colleagues using a feedback tool compliant with the GMC requirements at least once in every five year cycle; it is important to ensure that there are appropriate respondents from across your whole scope of work;